 - What other drugs will affect polyethylene glycol electrolyte solution?

 - Where can I get more information?

-What is polyethylene glycol electrolyte solution (TriLyte)?
+What is polyethylene glycol electrolyte solution?

-Polyethylene glycol electrolyte solution is a laxative solution that increases the amount of water in the intestinal tract to stimulate bowel movements.
-This medication also contains potassium, sodium, and other minerals to replace electrolytes that are passed from the body in the stool.
+Polyethylene glycol electrolyte solution is a laxative solution that stimulates bowel movements.
+This medication also contains minerals to replace electrolytes that are passed from the body in the stool.